Florent Cuvelier: Sheffield United

 On 2 September 2013, Cuvelier joined League One side Sheffield United on a three-year contract for an undisclosed fee.
 He started six games at the start of the 2013–14 campaign under manager David Weir but lost his first-team place after Nigel Clough took charge in October; Clough stated that Cuvelier was available to go out on loan during the January transfer window.
 On 16 January 2014, he joined league rivals Port Vale on loan until the end of the season.
 Manager Micky Adams stated that "He's had very little football at Sheffield United so if there is one worry it is that maybe he might need four or five games to get himself up to full speed.
 Really we can't afford four or five games, we need him to hit the floor running if he possibly can."
 He made his debut at Vale Park three days later.
 He was forced to leave the pitch on a stretcher on 36 minutes after picking up a knee injury.
 He was later ruled out for the rest of the season after it was found that he had torn his anterior cruciate ligament (ACL).

 He returned to full fitness in November 2014.
 He returned to first-team action on 6 December as a late substitute in a 3–0 FA Cup victory over Plymouth Argyle and provided the assist for the third goal.
 He joined Burton Albion on loan for the remainder of the 2014–15 season on 6 March 2015.
 The next day he came off the bench to score the only goal of the game at Hartlepool United.
 Impressed by manager Jimmy Floyd Hasselbaink and living just ten minutes drive from the Pirelli Stadium, Cuvelier stated that he would be interested in making his stay with Burton permanent.
-However, he was unable to recover from a hamstring injury picked up during his appearance against Hartlepool and played no further part of Burton's title-winning season.
+However, he was unable to recover from a hamstring injury picked up during his appearance against Hartlepool and played no further part in Burton's title-winning season.

 He made nine appearances in the 2015–16 campaign.
 He was publicly praised by manager Nigel Adkins in November and February for his "first class attitude".
 He was released by new manager Chris Wilder in May 2016.